Sarcasticbot/Sarcasticbot.github.io/index.md

     <h3>Group management features...</h3>

     <ul>
-        <li>• I can restrict spammers from your group via ban, mute, and kick with the check of admin rights.</li>
+        <li>• I can keep spammers away from your group with ban, mute, and kick features.</li>
-        <li>• I can welcome users to your group with support for all types of formatting and URL buttons.</li>
+        <li>• I give a warm welcome to new users with style. 👋</li>
-        <li>• I have an advanced antiflood system that stops spam in groups</li>
+        <li>• My advanced anti-flood system stops spam in its tracks. 🚫</li>
-        <li>• I have an advance downloader that supports insta pinterest and youtube.</li>
-        <li>• I have chat gpt image and text prompt also.</li>
-        <li>• I have quolty feature also inside me,</li>
-        <li>• I have almost all awaited features of group managing features i.e., federation</li>
-        <li>• I have a note-keeping system, blacklists, and even predetermined replies on certain keywords.</li>
-        <li>• I support filters for your group to select keywords with the reply to any image, video, or text</li>
+        <li>• I can download content from Instagram, Pinterest, and YouTube. 📥</li>
+        <li>• I'm equipped with chat GPT for text and image prompts. 💬</li>
-        <li>• I can create amazing logos, wallpaper, and write on paper</li>
+        <li>• I can create high-quality images, logos, and even write on paper. 🎨</li>
-        <li>• I have an advance media-supported afk module.</li>
+        <li>• I have a feature-rich AFK module. 🛏️</li>
-        <li>• I check for admin rights before executing any strict command of restriction</li>
+        <li>• I check for admin rights before executing any command. 🔒</li>
-        <li>• I also have a lot of fun modules like the couple, wish, judge, coin flip, truth and dare, and many more</li>
+        <li>• I offer fun modules like games, truth and dare, and more! 🎲</li>
     </ul>

     <p align="centre">